 We encourage artists, art teachers and students from regional schools and universities to utilize our resources, as do museum groups and visitors from all walks of life.
 We provide tours of the art works, create dialog about the each artwork and its relationship with nature.

-Two current examples are artist, Michael Pierre Price, who is photographing moths and butterflies from Bernheim’s vast Insect Collection for use as source material for a series of art works.
+In 2013 Michael Pierre Price photographed moths and butterflies from Bernheim’s vast Insect Collection for use as source material for a series of art works.
 He plans on creating an exhibition in Louisville and a book.

-Lexington based photographer, Nori Hall is creating a series of images based on Bernheim through out various seasons for an exhibition of large-scale, hand printed photographs.
+Lexington based photographer, Nori Hall created a series of images based on Bernheim through out various seasons for an exhibition of large-scale, hand printed photographs.